Hyukpyo-Hong/SDC-AdvLaneDetection/README.md

 [video1]: ./project_video_lane.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
-###Camera Calibration
+### Camera Calibration

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in `calibration` and `undistort` methods of "./P4_Answer.ipynb".